WinterAxis/ESV-MD-Bible/The_Bible_esv/11_1_Kings/1_Kgs_9.md

 And Hiram sent with the fleet his servants, seamen who were familiar with the sea, together with the servants of Solomon.

 ###### 28
-And they went to Ophir and brought from there gold, 420 talents, and they brought it to King Solomon. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And they went to Ophir and brought from there gold, 420 talents, and they brought it to King Solomon.

 ***